 There is also a village shop on the B1078 Ash Road

 Honey + Harvey Café opposite the train station

 There are lots of other restaurants and pubs further into Melton.

-With special thanks to The National Lottery Heritage Fund, Discover Suffolk, East Suffolk Lines Community Rail Partnership, Community Rail Network Fund, for their support.
+With special thanks to The National Lottery Heritage Fund, Discover Suffolk, East Suffolk Lines Community Rail Partnership, the Department for Transport Community Rail Development Fund, Community Rail Network Fund, Greater Anglia for their support.